THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Always use the rule of thirds.
 It’s a brilliant rule in photography for better composition which was derived from painting.
 This goes to say that it’s aesthetically better to place the subject at one-third or two-thirds of the image in both horizontal and vertical axis rather than at the center of the image.

-However, there are professionals who break the rule of thirds once in a while and come out with an aesthetically pleasing picture, but when you are starting out, it’s better to stick to the rule of thirds.
+However, some professionals break the rule of thirds once in a while and come out with an aesthetically pleasing picture, but it’s better to stick to the rule of thirds when you are starting.

 Note – For beginners, modern day phone cameras are equipped to display the screen in grids which help in better deciding where to place the subject.